Kotlin/dataframe/docs/StardustDocs/topics/write.md

 and [Arrow random access format](https://arrow.apache.org/docs/java/ipc.html#writing-and-reading-random-access-files) to raw WritableByteChannel, OutputStream, File or ByteArray.

-Data may be saved "as is" or converted to match some target [Schema](https://arrow.apache.org/docs/java/reference/org/apache/arrow/vector/types/pojo/Schema.html) if you have it.
+Data may be saved "as is" (like exporting to new Excel file) or converted to match some target [Schema](https://arrow.apache.org/docs/java/reference/org/apache/arrow/vector/types/pojo/Schema.html) if you have it (like inserting into existing SQL table).

-First is quite easy:
+The first approach is quite easy:
 <!---FUN writeArrowFile-->

 ```kotlin